 Why Ski Whitecap

 Tucked away in northern Wisconsin, Whitecap Mountains Resort is a long trip for many in the state (five hours from Milwaukee and four from Green Bay).
 But if you’re willing to make the trip, the resort—at the western end of the Lake Superior snow belt—often boasts the most snow in the state.
-Its 43 runs offer something for everyone and sprawl across three different peaks and 162 ha.
+Its 43 runs offer something for everyone and sprawl across three different peaks and 400 ac.
 The relative isolation means it’s rarely crowded and has a relaxed, deep woods vibe on the shores of Weber Lake.
 Sadly, the main lodge burned down in 2019, but the resort kept operating.
 There is still plenty of lodging and services available, with big plans for a new lodge in the works!

 3. Devils Head